BTCr-Dev/DAO/README.md

 This merchant list is not updated in real time.
 To check active merchants, use the `getMerchants` function in the [Members contract](https://etherscan.io/address/0x3e8640574aa764763291ed733672d3a105107ac5#readContract#F6).

-The merchants' guide for how to mint and burn WBTC can be found [here](https://github.com/WrappedBTC/DAO/blob/master/MerchantGuide.md).
+The merchants' guide for how to mint and burn BTCR can be found [here](https://github.com/BTCr-Dev/DAO/blob/master/MerchantGuide.md).

 ## DAO Members
 |   |      |         | Announcement |